aliyev-elmar/payment-implementation/README.md

 # PHP/Laravel Payment Implementation Project

 A robust Laravel PHP payment gateway system implementing modern design patterns and SOLID principles, designed for seamless payment provider integrations with extensible, maintainable codebase.

-Note: This project was built to support multiple payment systems simultaneously with a provider-agnostic architecture.
-Currently implemented with Kapital Bank as the reference integration, demonstrating the extensible design that allows easy addition of other payment providers.
+> **Note**: This project was built to support multiple payment systems simultaneously with a provider-agnostic architecture.
+Currently implemented with **Kapital Bank** as the reference integration, demonstrating the extensible design that allows easy addition of other payment providers.

-📚 Documentation & Resources

-Kapital Bank API Documentation: https://pg.kapitalbank.az/docs
+---
 ## 🏗️ Architecture & Design Patterns

 ### **Repository Pattern - Payment Provider Abstraction**